 Dave’s wife, Elizabeth, mentioned that I could use brownies to start my batch so that’s what I tried to do.
-I found and modified a [Martha Stewart](http://www.marthastewart.com/351250/rum-balls) recipe on the web that used brownies and rum.
-Martha’s recipes uses brownies mades from scratch.
+I found and modified a Martha Stewart recipe on the web that used brownies and rum.
+Martha’s recipe uses brownies made from scratch.
 I don’t have Martha’s skill or time so I improvised with a packaged brownie mix.

 This was my first time using an electric mixer.
 The mixer belongs to my sister-in-law.
 The machine is heavy but easy to use.